crawl/crawl/README.md

     make WEBTILES=y DGAMELAUNCH=y
     ```

+* Create a folder for crawldata.

-* Edit config.py with appropriate values.
+* Edit config.py to point to your crawldata folder.

 * Set environment variables for AAD_B2C client id and secret.